Costa Rica's threatened fauna

 One of the well known animals still heard and seen in many parts of the country but equally under threat today, is the Howler Monkey (mono congo).
 Over the 12 years between 1994 and 2006, populations of the four most common monkey species in Costa Rica have decreased on average by 50% (Conference on Costa Rica's Primates, San Ramon, 2006), the numbers of the Spider Monkey (mono colorado), a species threatened with extinction, have dropped from 25,000 to just 7,000.
 Squirrel Monkeys (saimiri sciureus) and Capuchin Monkeys (cebus apella) declined with 43%.
 Worldwide, more than one quarter of the aprox.
 400 monkey species is threatened with extinction.
 In Costa Rica, reasons for the decline of monkey populations are the use of chemicals and pesticides in banana and pineapple plantations, the fragmentation of their habitat due to deforestation and development for tourist projects, poor health of the animals caused by lack of suitable food available, hunting, electrification at power lines, etc.

 As with the problems of deforestation, also here applies that the existing legislation does not offer Costa Rica's fauna sufficient protection.
 Until recently, the Law for the Conservation of Wildlife permitted hunting for pleasure, also on species whose habitat has been severly reduced, and penalties for keeping protected animals or birds as pets were insufficient.
 It is estimated that some 300,000 costaricans keep a wild animal in captivity.
-Fortunately, with the initiative by Apreflofas (www.apreflofas.or.cr) the law has been changed and Costa Rica has become the first country in the world to prohibit hunting for pleasure.
+Fortunately, with the initiative by Apreflofas (www.apreflofas.or.cr) the law has been changed and in 2012 Costa Rica became the first country in the world to prohibit hunting for pleasure.